Gus42/Conference-Organization-App/README.md

 date: 29/12/2015

 Conference-Organization-App is the fourth project of Full Stack Web Developer Nanodegree of Udacity.
-In this project I used Python, and the App Engine of google.
+In this project I used Python, and the App Engine of Google.
 The objective of the work was develop an API for the application.
+The app is online here: https://full-stack-4.appspot.com/

 ## Products
 - [App Engine][1]